-The accelerated clearing process of C-band spectrum set forth in the U.S. Federal Communications Commission's ("FCC") March 3, 2020, final order (the "FCC Final Order") provided for monetary incentives for fixed satellite services ("FSS") providers to clear a portion of the C-band spectrum on an accelerated basis (the "Accelerated Relocation Payments" or "ARPs").
-Under the FCC Final Order, Intelsat License LLC ("Intelsat License") was eligible to receive ARPs of approximately \$1.2 billion and \$3.7 billion based on the Phase I and Phase II milestone clearing certification dates of December 5, 2021, and December 5, 2023, respectively, subject to the satisfaction of certain deadlines and other conditions set forth therein.
-The FCC validated the Phase I Certification of Accelerated Relocation on November 12, 2021, and we collected the full \$1.2 billion Phase I ARP by January 2022.
+The accelerated clearing process of C-band spectrum set forth in the U.S. Federal Communications Commission's ("FCC") March 3, 2020 final order (the "FCC Final Order") provides for monetary enticements for fixed satellite services ("FSS") providers to clear a portion of the C-band spectrum on an accelerated basis (the "Accelerated Relocation Payments" or "ARPs").
+Under the FCC Final Order, we are entitled to receive reimbursement payments for certain C-band spectrum clearing expenses incurred, subject to the satisfaction of certain conditions set forth in the FCC Final Order.